Regency Town House: Funding

-On the 17th December 2020 The Regency Town House was awarded an Art Fund Grant.
+On 17 December 2020 The Regency Town House was awarded an Art Fund Grant.

 Councillor Mac Cafferty, representing Brunswick and Adelaide Ward at the time, commented:

 "It’s a fitting tribute to the team of enthusiastic and dedicated volunteers, headed up by the tireless Nick Tyson, who have worked so hard to bring this project to life.
 The funding will provide a lifeline for the house which, like museums and art galleries across the country, has been severely affected by the current Covid crisis.
-The Regency Town House plays a crucial role in understanding the history of our city, as well as providing a unique and much-loved arts venue.”
+The Regency Town House plays a crucial role in understanding the history of our city, as well as providing a unique and much-loved arts venue."

 In media

 The house was used as a filming location for the 2022 romantic film My Policeman.